-Prof. Max Ammann is a Principal Investigator in CONNECT and Director of the Antenna and High Frequency Research Centre at the School of Electrical and Electronic Engineering in Dublin Institute of Technology.
+Prof. Max Ammann is a Principal Investigator in CONNECT and Director of the Antenna and High Frequency Research Centre in TU Dublin.

 He spent eight years on radio systems engineering and antenna design for TCL/Philips Radio Communications Systems, Dublin, where he commissioned the Nationwide Communications Network for An Garda Síochana.